-5. It is recommended that the official board elect from the members of the church a budget or finance committee of which the pastor and the treasurer shall be members, to prepare for the consideration of the board an estimate of the amount needed for the support of the pastoral staff and for the other expenses of the pastoral charge.
+6. It is recommended that the official board elect from the members of the church a budget or finance committee of which the pastor and the treasurer shall be members, to prepare for the consideration of the board an estimate of the amount needed for the support of the pastoral staff and for the other expenses of the pastoral charge.

-6. The members of the finance committee shall see that each member of the society is solicited for the support of the local work and urged to give regularly (weekly, monthly, or quarterly) according to his means.
+7. The members of the finance committee shall see that each member of the society is solicited for the support of the local work and urged to give regularly (weekly, monthly, or quarterly) according to his means.
 (See Par.
 804 re raising of funds.)

-7. The official board shall provide a permanent book in which the pastor shall enter the information prescribed in Paragraph 540, Section 10.
+8. The official board shall provide a permanent book in which the pastor shall enter the information prescribed in Paragraph 515, Section 10.

-8. The official board shall provide a board of Christian education consisting of the director of Christian education, director of children's ministries, director of youth ministries, director of adult ministries, and, where elected, the sub-directors of each of the three age levels.
+9. The official board shall provide a board of Christian education consisting of the director of Christian education, director of children's ministries, director of youth ministries, director of adult ministries, Sunday School promoter and, where elected, the subdirectors of each of the three age levels.
 The pastor shall be an ex officio member.

 The board of Christian education shall report to the regular meeting of the official board.
 (See Par.
 413, Sec.
+7.)

-9. The official board may subdivide into two or more commissions assigning such duties as: administration including the work of the finance committee, outreach, worship, Christian education including the work now assigned to the board of Christian education, and others as it deems appropriate, provided, however, that the commissions function as subcommittees of the official board taking action only in areas authorized by that board.
+10. The official board may subdivide into two or more commissions assigning such duties as: administration including the work of the finance committee, outreach, worship, Christian education including the work now assigned to the board of Christian education, world missions including the responsibilities now assigned to the local board of missions, and others as it deems appropriate, provided, however, that the commissions function as subcommittees of the official board taking action only in areas authorized by that board.